Carli Lloyd: 2015–2017: Houston Dash and Manchester City

-Manchester City (2017 loan)

-In February 2017, Lloyd joined Manchester City on loan, for the FA WSL Spring Series.
-While Lloyd was at Manchester City, they finished second in the WSL Spring Series, and won the 2016–17 FA Women's Cup, with her scoring in the final.
-Lloyd's final appearance for City came on May 21, when she was sent off for elbowing Yeovil Town's Annie Heatherson in the face.
-The three match ban she received for violent conduct ran for the remainder of her loan stay.
+In February 2017, Lloyd joined the English club Manchester City on loan, for the FA WSL Spring Series.
+The club finished second in the Spring Series and won the 2016–17 FA Women's Cup.
+Lloyd scored a goal in the final, a 4–1 victory over Birmingham City.
+Lloyd's final appearance for City came on May 21, when she was ejected from the game for elbowing an opposing player in the face.
+The three-match ban she received for violent conduct covered the remainder of her loan period.

-Sky Blue / NJ/NY Gotham (2018–2021)
+2018–2021: Sky Blue FC (Gotham FC)

-On January 18, 2018, Lloyd was traded to Sky Blue FC (later known as NJ/NY Gotham FC) along with Janine Beckie by the Dash in a three-team trade with the Chicago Red Stars and Sky Blue FC.
-Lloyd scored 4 goals in 18 appearances for Sky Blue in 2018.
-She scored the only goal in a 1–0 win over the Orlando Pride on the last day of the 2018 NWSL season.
-It was Sky Blue's first and only win of the season.
+In January 2018, Lloyd was traded to Sky Blue FC, whose name would be changed to NJ/NY Gotham FC in 2021.
+Lloyd scored 4 goals in 18 appearances for the team in 2018, including the only goal in a 1–0 victory over the Orlando Pride, which was Sky Blue's sole win of the season.
 She was named to the 2018 NWSL Second XI.

 International career

 Youth national team

-Lloyd represented the United States at the under-21 level before making the jump to the senior team at the age of 23.
-As a member of the under-21 team, she played at the Nordic Cup four times winning consecutive titles from 2002 to 2005 in Finland, Denmark, Iceland, and Sweden respectively.
-During the first round of the 2003 Nordic Cup, she served the assist in the U.S.' 1–0 win against Denmark.
-At the 2004 Nordic Cup, she scored two goals and served one assist while starting in every match.
-The following year at the 2005 Nordic Cup, she scored three times including one goal during the championship match against Norway.
+Lloyd represented the United States on the under-21 team from 2002 to 2005.
+She played at the Nordic Cup four times, winning consecutive titles from 2002 to 2005 in Finland, Denmark, Iceland, and Sweden respectively.
+During the first round of the 2003 Nordic Cup, she served the assist in her team's 1–0 win against Denmark.
+At the 2004 edition, she scored two goals and served one assist.
+At the 2005 edition, she scored three times, including one goal during the championship match against Norway.